Chilean court fines CMPC and Sweden's SCA for collusion scheme

 In a statement on Monday, CMPC said that it collaborated with the investigation and "denied the existence of coercion," although the company said it respected the ruling and complied with the court's decision.

+"The fine corresponds to approximately USD 18m and a provision has already been recognized in Essity's accounts," Karl Stolz, a spokesman for Essity said.

+"As announced by SCA in May 2015, the violations pertain to events that took place prior to SCA acquiring 100% of the company in 2012," he added.

-(Reporting by Natalia Ramos; Writing by Cassandra Garrison Editing by Leslie Adler)
+(Reporting by Natalia Ramos in Chile & Colm Fulton in Stockholm; Writing by Cassandra Garrison Editing by Leslie Adler and Louise Heavens)

 ((Cassandra.Garrison@thomsonreuters.com; +54 11 5544 6746;))